 The first thing to remember: there is no one running trainer that is perfect for everyone.
 You need a trainer to complement your running pattern.

-If you are looking to change your footwear due to a recent running-related injury, always seek advice from a physiotherapist or podiatrist to find out what caused your problem.
-As it might be more complex than just your footwear, but that could be a contributing factor.
+If you are looking to change your footwear due to a recent running-related injury, always seek advice from a physiotherapist or podiatrist to find out what caused your problem as it might be more complex than just your footwear, which could be a contributing factor.

 Tom Goom, a physiotherapist based at The PhysioRooms in Brighton, specialises in running injuries.
 He’s got some guidelines for when you want to purchase a new pair of trainers or change the style of your trainers:

 1. Avoid making a big change from the current shoe type as this increases your risk of injuries.
 It’s better to alter one element of your trainer slightly each time you buy a new pair.
 This allows your body to adapt to either more or less support.

 2. Be guided by comfort and symptoms.
 If possible, try running in the shoes to assess comfort before buying.
 Most running shops have a treadmill or area that you can run around to trial the shoe.